Center for Family Health (CFFH) has been serving the local Whitehouse area since 1989.

-Dr. Janice Hallit has been caring for CFFH patients since 2009.
-She is here Monday, Wednesday, Friday
+Dr. Hallit has been caring for CFFH patients since 2009.
+She is here Mondays, Wednesdays, Fridays.

-Dr. Gopalam been with Center for Family Health since December 2016.
-Her office hours are two days/week (Mondays and Thursday).
+Dr. Gopalam has been with CFFH since December 2016.
+Her office hours are on Mondays and Thursdays.

-Dr. Amendolara had been at Center for Family Health 2006 to 2009 and left to expand his personal interests in non-opiod methods to treat chronic pain.
-He has returned and his office hours here are every Thursday and two Saturdays/month.
+Dr. Amendolara had been at CFFH 2006 to 2009 and left to expand his personal interests in non-opiod methods to treat chronic pain.
+He has returned and his office hours are on Thursdays and two Saturdays per month.